 From a hands and knees job – scrubbing brush, a bucket of warm water and detergent and plenty of elbow grease – to using a jet washer, lifting the grime off the patio surface will give it an instant facelift.

 Better still, do it on a breezy day and it’ll be dry by tea time, perfect for a spot of al fresco dining.

-#2 Spruce up the patio furniture
+#2 Spruce up the furniture for a creative patio

 Garden furniture can suffer the same fate as the patio surface.
 At the mercy of the weather, it can soon look tired and jaded.

 Giving it a brush and a clean is the first step but then giving it a new lease of life with new soft furnishings changes its looks completely.

 Rattan garden furniture is tough and durable but welcomes a little ‘extra’ to enhance its already stylish looks.
 Add an extra cushion or two to seating, and a throw, perfect for wrapping up in on a cooler summer’s evening.
 You may include a patio heater into your patio furniture list, for your convenience you can find the best patio heater at fireplace lab.